Asset Division and Marital Property

 - and retirement and pensions.

 Divorce is an emotionally draining process where spouses are sometimes competing for financial resources.
 A number of spouses agree to the division of their assets and are divorced without ever understanding what they’ve given up.
-Many partners accept financial terms in the hopes of expediting the divorce process, only to find themselves in financial crisis sometime in the future.
+Many partners accept financial terms in the hopes of expediting the divorce process, only to find themselves in a financial crisis sometime in the future.
 It is important to understand there may be hidden assets and assess the “real” value of the marital estate and business interests.
-Divorcing spouses are typically unprepared to objectively consider settlement offers, counter offers and other complexities associated with different types of investments.
+Divorcing spouses are typically unprepared to objectively consider settlement offers, counteroffers, and other complexities associated with different types of investments.

-You can protect yourself by collecting as much financial information as possible, including bank accounts, stock options, deferred compensation plans, real estate, brokerage accounts, foreign accounts, offshore trusts and deferred tax planning devices that can be difficult to sort out and assess.
-If you and your spouse are in litigation over equitable distribution, your attorney has the ability to discover your spouse’s assets.
+You can protect yourself by collecting as much financial information as possible, including bank accounts, stock options, deferred compensation plans, real estate, brokerage accounts, foreign accounts, offshore trusts, and deferred tax planning devices that can be difficult to sort out and assess.
+If you and your spouse are in litigation over equitable distribution, your divorce attorney has the ability to discover your spouse’s assets.

 Understanding the comprehensive picture of your marital finances is critical to negotiating the best possible financial terms and standard of living.
 If you believe that your spouse may be transferring joint assets out of your name, hiding assets, or if your spouse has hired a lawyer, it is especially important that you have expert legal representation.

 Although the actual property distribution judgment (court ruling) can occur after the divorce, any claim for an equitable distribution of property must be made before the absolute divorce is granted.
 That makes it extremely important to contact a Raleigh divorce lawyer right away if you are planning to obtain a divorce.
 Failure to act now could mean you forfeit your right to a say in how marital property is divided.